salman-eng1/Free-Marketplace/README.md

 ### Kubernetes & Service Management
 - **eksctl**: Utilized to create and manage the IAM service accounts required for Kubernetes operations.
-- **Helm**: Deployed and managed essential Kubernetes components, including the **AWS Load Balancer Controller** for efficient traffic routing and **Ingress** management and **Prometheus** for monitoring.
+- **Helm**: Deployed and managed essential Kubernetes components, including:
+  - **AWS Load Balancer Controller**: For efficient traffic routing and Ingress management.

-### Additional Services
-- **MongoDB Cloud**: Utilized as a managed NoSQL database service.
-- **Elastic Cloud**: Implemented as the logging and monitoring system, providing insights into application performance and errors.
-- **Monitoring and Alerts**: Includes integration with Prometheus and Grafana for real-time monitoring and alerting.
+  - **Prometheus**: For detailed monitoring and alerting of infrastructure and application metrics.

 ## CI/CD Pipeline

 - **Jenkins**: Automates the build, testing, and deployment processes.